BertrandBordage/blog/content/Libraries/dont-use-docker-py.rst

 Some Docker features can’t be used from docker-py.
 One has especially driven me crazy: ``docker run --rm […]``.
-With this ``--rm``, Docker will automatically remove the container when its process has finished, either normally or after a ``docker kill``.
+With this ``--rm``, Docker will automatically remove the container when its process has finished (but we explicitly need to remove it if we used ``docker kill``).

 One would argue: "you just have to kill the container *then* remove it".
 Of course, that’s what I did.
 But *sometimes*, it doesn’t work perfectly.